Bedouin: Israel

 Prior to the 1948 Israeli Declaration of Independence, an estimated 65,000–90,000 Bedouins lived in the Negev desert.
 According to Encyclopedia Judaica, 15,000 Bedouin remained in the Negev after 1948; other sources put the number as low as 11,000.
 Another source states that in 1999 110,000 Bedouins lived in the Negev, 50,000 in the Galilee and 10,000 in the central region of Israel.
-All of the Bedouins residing in Israel were granted Israeli citizenship in 1954.
+All Bedouins residing in Israel were granted citizenship in 1954.
 As of 2020, there are 210,000 Bedouins in Israel: 150,000 in the Negev, 50,000 in Galilee and the Jezreel Valley, and 10,000 in the central region of Israel.
 Galilee Bedouins have been living in the northern part of Israel for four centuries.
 Today, they live in 28 settlements in the north.
-They also live in mixed villages with other non-Bedouin Arabs.
+They also live in mixed villages with non-Bedouin Arabs.

 Bedouin wedding procession in the Jerusalem section of the pike at the 1904 World's Fair.

 The Bedouin who remained in the Negev belonged to the Tiaha confederation as well as some smaller groups such as the 'Azazme and the Jahalin.
 After 1948, some Negev Bedouins were displaced.
 The Jahalin tribe, for instance, lived in the Tel Arad region of the Negev prior to the 1950s.
 In the early 1950s, the Jahalin were among the tribes that, according to Emanuel Marx, "moved or were removed by the military government".
 They ended up in the so-called E1 area East of Jerusalem.

 Famously, Bedouin shepherds were the first to discover the Dead Sea Scrolls, a collection of Jewish texts from antiquity, in the Judean caves of Qumran in 1946.
 Of great religious, cultural, historical and linguistic significance, 972 texts were found over the following decade, many of which were discovered by Bedouins.